IMPORTANT UPDATE

 • Panasonic.

-As the lawsuits are still ongoing and there could be other settlements or a judgment against the other defendants, and potentially more money for class members, the settlement funds (less Court-approved fees and expenses) will be held in respective interest-bearing trust accounts for the benefit of class members.
+As the lawsuits are still ongoing and there could be other settlements or a judgment against the other defendants, the settlement funds (less Court-approved fees and expenses) are being held in respective interest-bearing trust accounts for the benefit of class members.

 If there are further recoveries, they will be added to the present settlement amounts and an efficient distribution will be made at an appropriate time.
 That plan must be approved by the Courts before it takes effect.

-The period for opting out of the electrolytic and film class actions has passed.
+The period for opting out of the Electrolytic and Film Capacitors Class Actions has passed.
 There is no further opportunity to opt out.

 Carriage